Cody-Nicholson96/Non-Tech/Principles_Of_Macroeconomics/16_The_Monetary_System/banksAndTheMoneySupply.md

-#Banks & The Money Supply
+# Banks & The Money Supply

-**Reserves** are deposits that banks have recieved but have not loaned out
+**Reserves** are deposits that banks have received but have not loaned out

 **Fractional-reserve banking** is a banking system in which banks hold only a fraction of deposits as reserves